Learning Implicitly with Noisy Data in Linear Arithmetic: Conclusion

 \section{Conclusion}

-In this work, we proposed a general framework for learning implicitly in linear arithmetic from noisy and imprecise examples.
-By then considering a novel optimisation variant, we were able to empirically compare and outperform an explicit approach in terms of running time and resistance to noise and outliers.
+In this work, we proposed a general framework for learning implicitly in linear arithmetic from noisy examples.
+By then considering a novel optimisation variant, we were able to empirically compare and outperform an explicit approach in terms of running time and resistance to noise and outliers for LP problems.
 A natural direction for the future is to consider whether this implementation strategy extends to other classes of formulas in first-order logic and/or SMT.
+In particular, it is worth conducting empirical investigations into polynomial-time fragments of SMT other than LPs.